 Each recipe will have specific storage instructions, but soup generally lasts 3-4 days in the fridge in an airtight container.
 Many soups can be frozen, but check the storage instructions for each individual soup.

-So, why try some of these Healthy Fall soup ideas?
-Make a big pot of soup, get cozy and enjoy!
+If you're looking for a healthy fall soup, try some of these soup ideas.
+Make a big pot of soup, get cozy, and enjoy!

 Nettie Moore